Q: What is Amazon Simple Email Service (Amazon SES)?

 Q: Can I use Amazon SES for email-to-text delivery?

 Yes.
 For example, if you know the email address associated with a mobile phone, you can use Amazon SES to send an email message to an SMS gateway, and the message will be delivered to the phone.

 Q: Can I use Amazon SES to send email from my existing applications?

 Yes.
 The Amazon SES Developer Guide provides instructions for configuring common mail transfer agents (MTAs) to use Amazon SES as an email transport.
 By following these instructions, you can create a private SMTP relay for use with any existing SMTP client software.
 This includes any software that you write, or any third-party software that supports SMTP, such as content management and database management systems.

 If you send an email message that results in a bounce or a complaint, the intended recipient's mail server or ISP will send a notification message to Amazon SES.
-When this happens, Amazon SES rewrites the From: header and forwards the notification to you or passes it to an Amazon Simple Notification Service (Amazon SNS) topic, depending on your configuration.
+When this happens, Amazon SES rewrites the From: header and forwards the notification to you or passes it to an Amazon SNS topic, depending on your configuration.

 Yes.
 By default, you will receive bounce and complaint notifications via email.
 You can only disable receiving feedback notifications via email for a verified domain or email address if you have Amazon SNS topics configured for both bounce and complaint notifications.

 Q. Where does Amazon SES send my bounce and complaint notifications?